SmartTechAIResearch/vApus-proc/README.md

         1. Cpu will not wait for I/O to complete, iowait is the time that a task is waiting for I/O to complete.
         When cpu goes into idle state for outstanding task io, another task will be scheduled on this CPU.
         2. In a multi-core CPU, the task waiting for I/O to complete is not running on any CPU, so the iowait of each CPU is difficult to calculate.
         3. The value of iowait field in /proc/stat will decrease in certain conditions.
         So, the iowait is not reliable by reading from /proc/stat.

       - irq: servicing interrupts
       - softirq: servicing softirqs
       - steal: involuntary wait
-      - guest: running a normal guest (time spent running a virtual CPU)
+      (- guest: running a normal guest (time spent running a virtual CPU)
-      - guest_nice: running a niced guest
+      - guest_nice: running a niced guest)

       Last two are included in user and nice and are thus dicarded.